zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 ======================================================================

 The Ice Visual Studio Extension integrates Ice projects into the Visual Studio 2008 IDE.
-The extension supports C++, .NET, and Silverlight projects.
+The extension supports C++, .NET, VB, and Silverlight projects.

 The extension is only installed if Visual Studio 2008 is present on